xiaoxuan-yu/Potts_MC_Simulation/report/files/main.typ

     pool.map(potts_mc_partial, T_series)
     return 0
 ```
 The `potts_mc_partial` function is a partial function of the `potts_mc_mt` function, which is the main loop of the Metropolis algorithm, in which parameters other than temperature are all fixed.
 The `potts_mc_partial` function is then mapped to the `T_series` array, which contains the temperatures of the simulation.
 The `potts_mc_partial` function is run in parallel with 8 processes by using the `multiprocessing.Pool` class.
+The parallelization of $h$ can be implemented in a similar way.

 == Data analysis
 The interested physical quantities are calculated by averaging over the last half of the trajectory.
 The implementation is shown is the attached notebook `Post-simulation.ipynb`.
 Simply speaking, the data is loaded from the disk and then averaged over the last half of the trajectory.
 For internal energy, specific heat, and magnetization, it is done naively.
 For the characteristic length, the spatial correlation function is calculated first and then the characteristic length is calculated by fitting the correlation function using `scipy.optimize.fitting_curve` with the exponential function.